me-mariosteve/secure-files/README.md

 ./secure-file.sh
 ```

-Note: this help message is a draft.

-You must be root to use this script.

 ## To do

 - [ ] Improve help messages
-- [ ] Optimize
 - [ ] Make it more secure (no data loss)
 - [ ] Something to unsecure a file, execute a command on it, then resecure the file
 - [ ] Improve code readability